JJ-Ju/multi-cli/docs/cli/configuration.md

 For details on the previous format, please see the [v1 Configuration documentation](./configuration-v1.md).

-Gemini CLI offers several ways to configure its behavior, including environment variables, command-line arguments, and settings files.
+Ionesco CLI offers several ways to configure its behavior, including environment variables, command-line arguments, and settings files.
 This document outlines the different configuration methods and available settings.

 ## Configuration layers